defder-su/SaveMedia/README.md

 Create a folder where you want your videos downloaded in a drive where you have enough space available.

-Put the folders `Channels`, `Playlists`, `Unique` and `Audio` in the created folder (See the documentation to understand the differences).
+Put the folders `Channels`, `Playlists`, `Unique` and also `Audio` and `Preview` in the created folder (See the documentation to understand the differences).

-Add content to a 'Source - XXXXXX.txt' (or 'Audio - XXXXXX.txt') file depending of what type of content you want to download (See the documentation to understand the differences).
+Add content to a 'Source - XXXXXX.txt', 'Audio - XXXXXX.txt' or 'Preview - XXXXXX.txt' file depending of what type of content you want to download (See the documentation to understand the differences).

 Open a terminal in the folder of the script you want to use and run `./save` or `./save_recent`.
 Also, there is `./save_all` available.